 There are two major things motivating me to graduate by the end of the summer.
 Those things are graduating in general and advancing in my life to eventually obtain my ultimate goal of becoming a nurse.
 It is unfortunate that the way that the education system is currently setup, I am unable to pursue my nursing career currently as an undergrad because I will allot to many credits, which would result in me getting charged 200% per credit.
 Thankfully, while I was taking classes as a biomedical science major I was able to complete all the necessary prerequisites that I would need to apply for nursing school upon completion of my bachelor of science in interdisciplinary studies with a minor in sociology.
 I feel that sociology will help me to learn how to communicate and understand the reasoning for why my patients may be acting a certain way, and that my health and biomedical science major areas of study should give me a well-diversified knowledge about the body and the medical field that should help me to be a knowledgeable nurse and a highly desirable applicant when I am applying to work in a hospital.

 The health field is something that has been an interest of mine since I was a very young age.
 Personally, the idea of being able to help someone feel better than they did at a prior moment is an amazing feeling.
 Throughout my past 8 years I have gained many experiences in the medical field and those experiences have confirmed to me that this is the field that I want to be involved in for the rest of my life.
 The first major decision I made in the medical field was obtaining my Emergency Medical Technician (EMT) license (pictured below) when I was graduating my from high school at the age of 18.
 This license allowed me to see many different people in many different situations as well as learn about situations that you don’t experience.
-Unfortunately, I never obtained a job with this profession because I went to college immediately following the completion of my EMT program.
 While in college, I did attend nursing school for 2 years and learn much more while in nursing school as well as the things that I was able to see and do during clinicals.